Everything You Need To Know About Metal Recycling

 The volume of non-ferrous recycling actually makes up a much smaller amount than ferrous recycling.

-But because a lot of those metals like copper, lead, and even brass have significant value, non-ferrous scrap metal is considered to be more valuable by the pound than ferrous scrap metal.
+However, a lot of those metals like copper, lead, and even brass have significant value, which is why non-ferrous scrap metal is considered to be more valuable by the pound than ferrous scrap metal.

 The Metal Recycling Process: How is Scrap Metal Recycled?